-16.1.1.1 Port Editing Dialogue
+17.1.1.1 Port Editing Dialogue

 To add/edit a port, this menu will be visible.
-To add a new port, click on the icon, to edit one, click on the icon, and to delete the currently chosen one, click on the icon.
+To add a new port, click on the icon, to edit one, click on the currently chosen one, click on the icon.

 Select the port type that will be used.